Search

 6. Offer Incentives

 Many consumers are looking for ways to contribute and help during this crisis.
-Businesses that provide an added incentive to buy can earn good will and win more sales.
+Businesses that provide an added incentive to buy can earn goodwill and win more sales.

-For example, Revolve, an online store, recently offered an online incentive where with each order, 10 masks would be donated.
+For example, Revolve, an online store, recently offered an online incentive where, with each order, 10 masks would be donated.

 Other brands are offering to donate a percentage of sales to organizations like Feeding America or No Kid Go Hungry.